vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/b2b-components/vtex-shopper-location.md

 Allow users to select one or more sellers serving their location from a list of options and display only products carried by those sellers in the search results.

-:information_source: For this feature to work properly, the item cannot have inventory in seller "1".
+> ℹ️ For this feature to work properly, the item cannot have inventory in seller "1".
 If there's stock in seller "1", then the item will always appear in the search results, regardless of inventory in whichever sellers are selected.

 Add the `region-sellers` block as a child of the `shopper-location` block to get started: